redmist328/APCodec16_speech_infer/README.md

 There are 2 kinds of bitrate which can be seleceted: 2 kbps and 4kbps.

-You need to change the "n_codebooks" in config.json to change the bitrate, 4 for 2kbps and 8 for 4 kbps.
-Then change the "checkpoint_file_load_xx" with the same bitrate file.
+You need to change the "n_codebooks" in config.json to change the bitrate, n_codebooks=4 for 2kbps and n_codebooks=8 for 4 kbps.
+Then change the parameter "checkpoint_file_load_xx" with the same bitrate file.
+Change "test_input_wavs_dir" in config.json as the input wav dir.
 ```
 python inference.py
 ```